 If your child has a fever, you can give Tylenol, ibuprofen as a fever reducer.

 Do not stress over your child’s vomiting or watery motions, since that’s the only way his body is going to excrete out and get rid of the stomach bug.

 It will take a couple of days to get your kids’ appetite back and then they are going to eat just fine.

-Do not give any over the counter medication for stomach infection.
-Vomiting and diarrhea are natural ways of body to fight infections by getting rid of them.
+Do not give any over-the-counter medication for stomach infections.
+Vomiting and diarrhea are natural ways for the body to fight infections by getting rid of them.
 Certainly, you do not want to stop that process.
 Although, this may take time to flush out all those toxins out of the body a few days and your child would be feeling better.

 When kids complain about stomach pain or abdominal pain, it is probably a gas or bowel movement pain.
 As a mom, you may feel helpless, if your child feels bloated or have gas issues.

 Using fennel seeds is the only remedy that helps with gas issues super fast.
-It works for kids and adults both.
+It works for both kids and adults.

 However, if you feel abdominal or stomach pain is not due to gas, or your child has vomiting or fever, you must seek medical advice.

 Natural foods that help in relieving diarrhea symptoms